 One lecture hour and two laboratory hours a week.
+Credit: Two semester hours.

-GS 2412 ADVANCED HANDLOADING AND BALLISTICS Prerequisites: GS 1412
+GS 2412 ADVANCED HANDLOADING AND BALLISTICS

-This course builds upon the fundamentals learned in Handloading and
+Prerequisites: GS 1412

-Ballistics.
+This course builds upon the fundamentals learned in Handloading and Ballistics.
 This course delves deeper into the preparation and reloading of ammunition.
 An emphasis will be placed on advanced techniques used for constructing accurate ammunition, chronographing and understanding bullet velocities, design and efficiency, using progressive reloading equipment and the procedures used to create cast bullets.
 Safety factors will continue to be emphasized.

 One lecture and two laboratory hours per week.
+Credit: Two semester hours.